 Greece has some diversity in ethnicity with Greeks, Arvanites, Pomaks, and Pontic Greeks.
 Being devoted to the Greek Orthodox Church, most of the population see religion as a vital part of their identity.
-Greece is a member state of the European Union, so the monetary unit used is “Euro.”
+Greece is a member state of the European Union, so the monetary unit used is the “Euro.”
 The country code is +30, while the national domain is “.gr.”

 Being the first people to rule the region and speak Greek, Mycenaeans are considered the country’s founders.
 The 25th of March, the national day (also called the Greek Independence Day), is when Greece got its independence from the Ottomans in 1821.
 The national hero Markos Botsaris was a general and a hero who fought in the Greek Independence War.
 The national colors of Greece are blue and white.
-Greece’s national flag consists of nine horizontal stripes of blue and white with a blue canton bearing a white cross on the upper left corner.
+Greece’s national flag consists of nine horizontal stripes of blue and white with a blue canton bearing a white cross in the upper left corner.
 The national emblem is a white orthodox cross on a blue background surrounded by blue and white olive tree leaves.

 Greece has many national symbols, such as the national monument Acropolis of Athens.
 Located on a rocky hilltop near Athens, Acropolis is an ancient citadel consisting of many historically significant buildings under UNESCO’s protection.
-The national mausoleum is a cenotaph dedicated to every soldier in Greek history who died for their country; “Tomb Of The Unknown Soldier.”
+The national mausoleum is a cenotaph dedicated to every soldier in Greek history who died for their country; “Tomb of The Unknown Soldier.”

-Danced in a circle with holding hands, Kalamatianos is the national dance and another national symbol of Greece.
-Typically dancers wear the national dresses, which consists of a “foustanella” or trousers, a shirt called “poukamiso,” a vest called “yeleko” or “meindani,” a sash called “zonari,” unique leg coverings called “kaltses,” and leg garters called “gonatares,” and shoes called “tsarouhia.”
+Dancing in a circle with holding hands, Kalamatianos is the national dance and another national symbol of Greece.
+Typically dancers wear the national dresses, which consist of a “foustanella” or trousers, a shirt called “poukamiso,” a vest called “yeleko” or “meindani,” a sash called “zonari,” unique leg coverings called “kaltses,” and leg garters called “gonatares,” and shoes called “tsarouhia.”